aadityaparashar/hotel-management-system/README.md

 ## Running

-Import the project folder in your IDE or run the '.jar' from the 'build' folder <br>
+Import the project folder in your IDE or run the '.jar' from the 'dist' folder <br>
 [Use the '.jar', It seems more legit thanks to the splash screen]

 <hr>